Review by Bicycle Fixation (July 2012)

 So we were inclined to folders, the obvious best choice for this trip.
 Amtrak lets you carry small-wheeled folders onto the train and stow them in any of the capacious luggage compartments that are standard on both sleeper cars and coaches.
 The problem was, we owned only one folder between us, and it was a rather crappy one at that—an older, heavy, sluggish Dahon bought on clearance years ago, and one that had no particular inclination to stay folded no matter how sternly you admonished it.

-Furthermore, Gina had borrowed a Brompton for a week from our friends at Clever Cycles when she visited Portland a few years ago, and she fell in love with the eccentric little British folders.
+Furthermore, Gina had borrowed a Brompton for a week from our friends at Clever Cycles when she visited Portland a few years ago, and she fell in love with the eccentric little British bikes.

-And so I leaned on a couple of long-suffering associates in the LA bike world, gentlemen who happened to run bike shops and were Brompton dealers...with demos on hand.
+The solution: I leaned on a couple of long-suffering associates in the LA bike world, gentlemen who happened to run bike shops and were Brompton dealers...with demos on hand.
 And so, thanks to Josef at Flying Pigeon LA, we scored a Brompton M6 with click-on front bag for Gina, and thanks to Kyle at Silverlake's hippest bike shop, Golden Saddle Cyclery, I ended up with a beautiful, sporty S6L-X, with titanium bits to lighten it, and even the telescoping seat post, which at six-foot-one I mightily appreciated.
 I transferred a saddlebag from one of my own bikes to the Brooks, we shipped some office clothes via the Post Office to SF for a couple of client meetings Gina had scheduled there, and after stuffing everything else into very large courier bags, we saddled up and headed down to the subway stop three miles away, and thence to Union Station for the first leg of our trip.

 Gina had ridden Bromptons before, and I had ridden both bikes back from their respective shops after getting to them via Metro, so we didn't need any miles to acclimatize ourselves to the little fellows.
 We did need some exposure to the double-takes they engendered in anyone who saw them fold from fairly noticeable bicycles, with their long seatposts and (non-adjustable) stems, into a tiny cluster of cables, wheels, and struts that you can easily heft in one hand.